top of page

 Many residents fear or oppose more traffic, often equating it with higher density housing.
 Surprisingly, higher density and affordable housing often lower traffic if the units are near jobs and transportation alternatives.
 This was the case with Westgate.
 Their traffic study was questioned, causing the city to make them redo it, with the same positive results.
 With proximity to the metro, offering shared electric vehicles, zip cars and other traffic mitigation efforts, traffic at and around Westgate has been greatly reduced.
 Sares Regis has won green builder awards with their strong commitment to green building: http://www.sares-regis.com/SRG-Green-Overview

 Not all developers are as generous as Sares Regis, opting to include all very-low income units.
-Holly Street Apartments is the only other development with 20% of the units set aside as affordable.
-To prevent the set aside units from being 100% moderate, GPAHG helped to change the Inclusionary Ordinance so that only 5% could be moderate and the rest either low or very low-income units.
-GPAHG also played a role in helping the city to increase the in-lieu fee option, so that is would cover a higher percent of the affordability gap.
-To date, this fee is still too low.
+Holly Street Apartments was the only other development with 20% of the units set aside as affordable.
+But today as of 2019, we advocated successfully for the set aside to be 20%, which the City Council unanimously and wholeheartedly approved.
+To prevent the set aside units from being 100% moderate, we helped to change the Inclusionary Ordinance so that only 5% could be moderate and the rest either low or very low-income units.
+We also successfully advocated for an increase in the payment of the in-lieu fee, so that is would cover a higher percent of the affordability gap.
 In 2016, the housing department conducted a nexus study demonstrating that the fee should be increased by up to four times.
-In 2019, the City Council will consider increasing this fee.
-You will read more about inclusionary below.
+In 2019, the City Council approved increasing this fee.

 Granny Flat and Down-Zoning Setbacks!
 (2003)

-In 2003 PAHG experienced a major setback in response to AB 1866.This state law made it possible once again to build granny flats (Accessory Dwelling Units or ADUs) behind homes throughout the state, but unfortunately it also allowed cities to create their own ordinances.
-Cities across the state began to pass restrictive ADU ordinances to prevent AB 1866 from being implemented.
+In 2003 we experienced a major setback in response to AB 1866.This state law made it possible once again to build granny flats (Accessory Dwelling Units or ADUs) behind homes throughout the state, but unfortunately it also allowed cities to create their own local ordinances.
+Therefore, cities across the state began to pass restrictive ADU ordinances to prevent AB 1866 from being implemented.
 Pasadena passed one of the more restrictive policies.
-GPAHG felt it was prepared with 21 pastors standing strong until after midnight, with powerful stories, solid talking points and reasonable requests of allowing detached granny flats on 7,500 sf lots.
+We felt we was prepared with 21 pastors standing strong until after midnight, with powerful stories, solid talking points and reasonable requests of allowing detached granny flats on 7,500 sf lots.
 But after midnight the City Council found a way to do the opposite, passing a highly restrictive ADU ordinance that required a minimum lot size of 15,000 sq. ft.
 Additionally, the city added the unusual requirement of a two-car garage for one of these small units.
 Furthermore, these units could not to be visible from the street, and no ADUs could be allowed more than 500 feet from any other ADU.
-As a result of so many restrictions, only ADU was built in 15 years!
-Nevertheless, GAHG remained committed to granny flats.
-Fifteen years later, thanks to a new state law, new city ordinances were passed to enable granny flats to be built in Pasadena, as will be explained later.
+As a result of so many restrictions, only one ADU was built in 15 years!
+Nevertheless, we remained committed to granny flats.
+Fifteen years later, thanks to a new state law which we helped to pass, new city ordinances were passed to enable granny flats to be built in Pasadena, no matter your property size, without onerous impact fees.
+Today we are proud of our city for having the only affordable ADU program in the state, for which it received national award and recognition.
+This program works in conjunction with Section 8 qualifying tenants for seven years in exchange for architectural plans, design support, low-interest loans, etc. Other "affordable" ADU programs utilize restrictive covenants on affordable ADUs, but they are ineffective because homeowners don't want to put this kind of restrictive covenant on their home.

-In addition to trying to restrict ADUs, the City Council began down zoning major sections of the city, posing further challenges to the creation of affordable housing.
-PAHG joined an effort to prevent downzoning on Los Robles between Orange Grove and Washington, whereby the zoning capacity would be cut in half, from 32 units per acre to 16 units per acre.
+In addition to trying to restrict ADUs in the early 2000s, the City Council began down zoning major sections of the city, posing further challenges to the creation of affordable housing.
+We joined an effort to prevent downzoning on Los Robles between Orange Grove and Washington, whereby the zoning capacity would be cut in half, from 32 units per acre to 16 units per acre.
 This is not good news for affordable housing.
 Such low densities greatly limit housing development capacity, typically preventing affordable units.
 Even with 300 strong at the City Council in support of retaining the existing 32 units per acre, the neighborhood associations prevailed.
-But GPAHG did not give up and is still committed to higher density and smart growth.
+But we did not give up and are still committed to higher density and smart growth.

 Turning a Military Base to Affordable Housing (2005-2006)

 In 2005, the Desiderio Army Reserve Center under the famous Colorado Street bridge was declared surplus by the United States Army.
-GPAHG researched and found that housing for homeless veterans was supposed to be a priority use when bases close.
-GPAHG showed up at each public meeting to remind the City Council of this priority.
-They also reminded the community that the development capacity on this site of 70 units could go a long way in meeting a very real need to address homelessness.
+We researched and found that housing for homeless veterans was supposed to be a priority use when bases close.
+We showed up at each public meeting to remind the City Council of this priority.
+They also reminded the community that the development capacity of 70 units on this site could go a long way in meeting a very real need to address homelessness.
 After the City went through many lengthy public hearings, the Department of Defense (DOD) and HUD-(Housing and Urban Development) initially rejected the city’s proposed use because it lacked any homeless housing.
 Reworking the proposal, the city was able to use units for homeless housing at Centennial Place to satisfy federal requirements.

 Habitat proposed building affordable housing on the Desiderio site.
-GPAHG chose to support Habitat’s proposal with the strong support of many churches and ECPAC—the Ecumenical Council of Pasadena Area Churches.
+We chose to support Habitat’s proposal with the strong support of many churches and ECPAC—the Ecumenical Council of Pasadena Area Churches.
 (ECPAC is now Friends in Deed).
-Today this site has nine beautiful Habitat homes, with three for veterans, and a neighborhood park in the works.
-See here.
+Today this site has nine beautiful Habitat homes, with three for veterans, and a neighborhood park.
+It was a bittersweet win.
+While we love HABITAT, we were disappointed that there was no net increase in housing for unhoused residents

-In 2006, PAHG decided to expand its work to the San Gabriel Valley and changed its name to GPAHG—Greater Pasadena Affordable Housing Group.
+In 2006, we decided to expand its work to the San Gabriel Valley and changed our name to GPAHG—Greater Pasadena Affordable Housing Group.

 Advocating for the Displaced Disabled, Elderly (2007)

-In 2007, GPAHG became aware that a developer named Singoli purchased Pasadena Manor and was evicting 157 elderly and disabled residents to make way for the Constance Hotel.
-With the support of Unite Here, and the sad yet powerful stories of displaced residents, GPAHG made this front-page news and repeatedly filled the council chambers with people demanding that if Singoli were to receive $11 million in federal revitalization funds, they should pay relocation costs for the displaced residents and the city’s living wage for hotels workers.
-Repeated city council meetings took place with no decision to honor any of GPAHG’s requests, and the deadline passed to submit the proposal for federal funds.
-GPAHG successfully prevented federal dollars from being used to make a luxury hotel that was displacing long term elderly residents, but more importantly, GPAHG worked with a lawyer that enabled many of the elderly residents eventually received relocation costs.
+In 2007, we became aware that a developer named Singoli purchased Pasadena Manor and was evicting 157 elderly and disabled residents to make way for the Constance Hotel.
+With the support of Unite Here, and the sad yet powerful stories of displaced residents, we made this front-page news and repeatedly filled the council chambers with people demanding that if Singoli were to receive $11 million in federal revitalization funds, they should pay relocation costs for the displaced residents and the city’s living wage for hotels workers.
+Repeated city council meetings took place with no decision to honor any of our requests, and the deadline passed to submit the proposal for federal funds.
+Therefore, we successfully prevented federal dollars from being used to make a luxury hotel that was displacing long term elderly residents, but more importantly, we worked with a lawyer that enabled many of the elderly residents eventually received relocation costs.
 See here.

 Housing Department Formed, Inclusionary Housing Multiplied (2008-2019)

-In 2008, GPAHG successfully advocated for Pasadena to create a Housing Department separate from the Planning Department.
+In 2008, we successfully advocated for Pasadena to create a Housing Department separate from the Planning Department.
 This has enabled a much higher production of affordable housing.
-For example, not only have 577 units been created through the inclusionary housing ordinance, but over 690 additional units have been created or preserved through leveraging fees that developers have an option to pay in lieu of including affordable units.
+For example, not only have over 1,000 units been created through the inclusionary housing ordinance, but hundreds more have been created or preserved through leveraging fees that developers have an option to pay in lieu of including affordable units, William Huang as Housing Director was able to take hundreds of units at Westgate and other large market-rate developments off the speculative market and make them affordable "work force" housing.

-Over the years GPAHG has also played a pivotal role in shaping Pasadena’s Housing Elements (HE).
+Over the years we also played a pivotal role in shaping Pasadena’s Housing Elements (HE).
 This is a comprehensive document which plans for enough housing for all income levels and must be submitted to the state every 4-8 years.
 The key word is plan.
-With the severe shortage of affordable housing, the state is adding more teeth to foster more accountability so that cities will implement these plans.
+With the severe shortage of affordable housing, the state is adding more teeth to foster more accountability so that cities will not just plan but also implement these plans.

 Only one public body in the city discussed affordable housing: the Economic Development and Technology Subcommittee of the City Council.
-GPAHG’s efforts to add an affordable housing commission to the city has not yet materialized, but the Planning Commission now plays the role of implementing the Housing Element.
+Our efforts to add an affordable housing commission to the city has not yet materialized, but the Planning Commission now plays the role of implementing the Housing Element.
 Their agenda is quite full, so the HE has not received the attention it deserves.
 But some added support was won by requiring the Planning Commission to devote at least two of their meetings a year to affordable housing.
-GPAHG also garnered support for the Housing Department to have two workshops a year on some aspect of affordable housing.
+We also garnered support for the Housing Department to have two workshops a year on some aspect of affordable housing.
 Topics have included: ADUs, a debate on the pros and cons of a housing commission, and ideas for additional funding sources.
+These implementation measures got off to a great start but have not continued.

-These extra city-based supports have been appreciated, but don’t go far enough.
+Additiononally, these extra city-based supports were appreciated at the time, but didn't go far enough.
 Thankfully, the state is starting to hold cities accountable for reaching their housing goals.
 Often cities simply say they don’t have the funding for affordable housing so it can’t be done.
 But groups like LA Voice with Faith in Action didn’t allow this to be a reason not to build affordable housing.
-In 2017 they organized their 58 member congregations to pass a quarter cent sales tax, Measure H, which provided the needed funding for permanent supportive housing, which ends homelessness.
+In 2017 they organized their 58 member congregations to pass a quarter cent sales tax, Measure H, which provided a level of needed funding for permanent supportive housing, which ends homelessness.
 The challenge now it to get land use approvals so the funding can be accessed.

-In 2014 GPAHG in partnership Public Council wrote a 21-page detailed analysis of Pasadena’s Housing Element.
+In 2014 in partnership Public Council we wrote a 21-page detailed analysis of Pasadena’s Housing Element.
 This included vetting every proposed site where affordable housing could be built.
-GPAHG visited each site and determined if affordable housing was feasible there.
+We visited each site and determined if affordable housing was feasible there.

-GPAHG also advocated for the creation of some additional housing goals, which were included.
+We also advocated for the creation of some additional housing goals, which were included.
 For example, the innovative idea to “study options to change the tenant protection ordinance and for options for preserving non-deed restricted affordable housing by 2016” (p.
 A-32 of the 2013-2021 Housing Element).
-GPAHG felt that good landlords charging reasonable rents should be incentivized, perhaps with some green features in exchange for reasonable rents.
-While this out-of-the box idea made it into to the approved HE, it still needs to be thoroughly studied and implemented.
-Perhaps in 2019 this will finally take place, four years after the deadline.
+A common name for this is NOAH (Naturally Occurring Affordable Housing).
+We felt that good landlords charging reasonable rents should be incentivized, perhaps with some green features in exchange for reasonable rents.
+While this out-of-the box idea made it into to the approved HE, it still needs to be thoroughly studied and implemented, which has not yet happened.

-GPAHG advocated for these deadlines in order to keep the city accountable to its commitment to create affordable housing.
-One year, at the ninth hour, GPAHG asked the HDC—the state’s Housing and Urban Development Department—to send the HE back to have deadlines added to many of the goals before it would be approved.
+We found that most the goals within the HE did not have deadlines but had "ongoing."
+We advocated for deadlines in order to keep the city accountable to its commitment to create affordable housing.
+One year, at the ninth hour, we asked the HDC—the state’s Housing and Urban Development Department—to send the HE back to have deadlines added to many of the goals before it would be approved.
 Too many of the goals were “ongoing,” which would roll into the next HE 4-8-year cycle and not be addressed.
 For example, studying granny flats had been pushed into the next Housing Element cycle several times.
-Today, due to GPAHG’s effort, there are many more deadlines.
+Today, due to our effort, there are many more deadlines.

 Spurs a Stronger Tenant Protection Ordinance [TPO] (2014-present)

-Upon learning that no Fuller student displaced by the sale to Carmel Partners qualified to receive relocation costs, GPAHG began to research how to strengthen Pasadena’s TPO—Tenant Protection Ordinance.
-They found that the TPO was protecting landlords more than tenants.
-GPAHG discovered a loophole that was preventing relocation costs from being paid: Only those tenants with leases qualified for relocation funds, so landlord would simply change the tenancy to month-to-month, enabling them to bypass paying for relocation cost.
+Upon learning that no Fuller student displaced by the sale to Carmel Partners qualified to receive relocation costs, we began to research how to strengthen Pasadena’s TPO—Tenant Protection Ordinance.
+We found that the TPO was protecting landlords more than tenants.
+We discovered a loophole that was preventing relocation costs from being paid: Only those tenants with leases qualified for relocation funds, so landlords would simply change the tenancy to month-to-month, enabling them to bypass paying for relocation cost.
 Finally, in 2017, after a year of one-on-one meetings with staff and City Council members, letters and reminders, the City Council unanimously approved that all tenants in good standing living in households at or below 140% of the median income would be paid a relocation allowance equal to two months fair market rents as established by the U.S. Department of Housing and Urban Development (“HUD”) for a rental unit of a similar size.
-After an entire apartment complex was evited due to dramatically increased rents, in 2019, the city is again updated the TPO to determine if the city will vote to provide relocation costs if rents are increased above a certain percent.
-GPAHG partners are working on this.
+After an entire apartment complex was evited due to dramatically increased rents, in 2019, the city again updated the TPO to determine if the city will vote to provide relocation costs if rents are increased above a certain percent.

 http://www.homelesslivesmatterberkeley.org/pdf/CA_New_Vagrancy_Laws.pdf

 A member of the city council initially felt that by making it illegal for homeless individuals to be on the streets, it would help businesses and the address homelessness.
-After GPAHGs Anti-Camping team met to do research, crafted talking points and presented their findings to the City Council, the Council decided not to pass this pernicious ordinance.
-This was a big win for GPAHG, garnering respect from many key players when they heard the excellent research that we done and the caliber of stake holders who so effectively presented their points.
+We kept hearing that the downtown businesses wanted to make homeless camping illegal, but we wanted to find out ourselves so we went to businesses in Old Pasadena and surveyed them.
+We learned that many businesses had reached out in love to unhoused people, and only two wanted an anti-camping ordinance.
+After our Anti-Camping team finished their research, we crafted talking points and presented our findings to the City Council, the Council decided not to pass this pernicious ordinance.
+This was a big win for us, garnering respect from many key players when they heard the excellent research that we had done and the caliber of stake holders who so effectively presented their points.
 See here.

 After 15 Years, a Reasonable Granny Flats Ordinance is Approved!
 (2017)

 With 58,000 homeless people counted in LA County in 2017 alone, and a severe housing shortage statewide, state lawmakers saw that one way to address this crisis would be to ease restrictions on granny flats, otherwise known as Accessory Dwelling Units (ADUs).
-GPAHG’s ADU subcommittee worked tirelessly with the state and local players, including AARP and many churches, gathering up stories of how ADUs would help families grow, college ages children have independence or the elderly affordably age in place, preventing displacement.
+Our ADU subcommittee worked tirelessly with the state and local players, including AARP and many churches, gathering up stories of how ADUs would help families grow, college-aged children have a level of independence or the elderly affordably age in place (with a caregiver living in an ADU or by moving into the ADU).
+This can help prevent displacement.
 Additionally, Chase Andre, a Fuller intern with GPAHG, was able to identify 740 legal ADUs, built prior to Pasadena’s overly restrictive 2003 ordinance.
-With the help of Phil Burns, a city planner on GPAHG’s team, plotted all 740 ADUs on a map of Pasadena so that statistics on crime, the number of parked cars, property values, traffic and other factors could be compared with adjacent streets that had no ADUs.
+With the help of Phil Burns, a city planner on our team, all 740 ADUs were plotted on a map of Pasadena so that statistics on crime, the number of parked cars, property values, traffic and other factors could be compared with adjacent streets that had no ADUs.
 Opponents were saying that ADUs would destroy single-family neighborhoods.
-The results showed that there was on impact in any of these areas on streets with a high number of ADUs: See here.
+The results showed that there was no impact in any of these areas on streets with a high number of ADUs: See here.

 With such diligent research, steady persistence, the power of a cohesive team and the help of the state policy causing cities to relax their strict rules, Pasadena’s overly restrictive policies were overturned, and a more reasonable local ordinance is now in place.
-Today any single-family homeowner can convert their garage into an ADU, no matter their property size, or build an attached or detached ADU if their property size in 7,200 sf.
-Whereas only one ADU was built between 2001 and 2017, since 2017, 40 ADUs have been completed with 13 set aside with either an affordable covenant or rented to a Section 8 tenant.
-Thankfully, GPAHG also succeeded in preventing the $20,000 impact fee from being applied not only to ADUs for lower income folks, but also for family members.
-See here.
+Today any single-family homeowner can convert their garage into an ADU, no matter their property size, or build an attached or detached ADU or junior ADU, no matter the property size.
+Whereas only one ADU was built between 2001 and 2017, since 2017, hundreds have been completed with over 700 projected from now till 2029.
+Thankfully, we also succeeded in preventing impact fee from being applied at a local and state level.

 Housing Preservation: On Martin Luther King day, 2019, we planned a prayer vigil to preserve 169 affordable units in Chang Commons on the Fuller Seminary campus with over 100 in attendance.
 This event and the team that emerged from it helped to preserve these units and keep Fuller Seminary in Pasadena.

-Church Land: We started a new subcommittee to help churches interested in building affordable housing on their land to go down that path with expert consultation.
-This team is now working with ten churches in Pasadena and southern CA cities.
+Church Land: We started a new subcommittee in 2019 to help churches interested in building affordable housing on their land to go down that path with expert consultation.
+This team has been approached with by 90 churches throughout southern CA cities and as of 2024, will have ten more churches prepared to partner with an affordable housing developer with Requests for Proposals (RFPs).
+We also have an apprenticeship with teams from Texas, Colorado, Washington State, and Northern California.

-ADUs: We formed a team that is researching how to make Accessory Dwelling Units (ADUs or “granny flats”) more affordable with pre-approved designs and other ways to streamline.
-This team has supported the many new state ADU policies that makes it easier to build ADUs.
+ADUs: We formed a team in 2003 that researched how to make Accessory Dwelling Units (ADUs or “granny flats”) legal in Pasadena, which was accomplished in 2017 through state policy.
+After much local resistance, today Pasadena fully embraces ADUs with pre-approved designs and other ways to streamline.
+We support the many new state ADU policies that make it easier to build ADUs.

 Education: We collaborated with Everyone In to plan three Homeless to Housed Bus tours, filling busloads of key leaders from San Gabriel Valley cities to tour permanent supportive housing.
-The goal was to educate and inspire people to become advocates for permanent supportive housing, which ends homelessness.
+In 2023 we organized a tour where we invited San Gabriel elected officials and 38 attended, including four mayors.
+The goal was to show transformed lives and the beauty of affordable housing and to educate and inspire people to become advocates for permanent supportive housing, which ends homelessness.

-CLTs—We are forming a team with the goal of starting a Community Land Trust (CLT) for the San Gabriel Valley.
+CLTs—We formed a team with the goal of starting a Community Land Trust (CLT) for the San Gabriel Valley.
 CLTs are a model that insures permanent affordability because homes are purchased, but not the land, making it affordable.
 Then homeowners agree to keep their home affordable when they sell it.
+The San Gabriel Valley Community Land Trust was spun off as an independent nonprofit in 2022 and gained its 501-C 3 in 2023.
+To Learn more, click here,

 Inclusionary: We successfully advocated to increase the affordable housing set aside (which has created over 1000 units of affordable housing since 2001) so that new developments of more than 10 unit must have 20% affordable units (instead of 15%) or pay an in lieu fee to build affordable units elsewhere.
+Most build units rather than pay in lieu fees. $26 million in fees were collected which were leveraged to build affordable and supportive housing.
 Advocates from San Gabriel, Alhambra and Monrovia joined out team and are now working on these policies in their community.

 In 1995 Pasadena was not ready for rent control but in 2017, thanks to the Pasadena Tenants Union, there was tremendous support for rent stabilization: they came close to getting it on the ballot by collecting over 10,000 signatures.
 (This support surpassed the 8,200 votes garnered by the Mayor, who opposes rent control.)
 In 2018, over 54% of Pasadenans voted for the state Prop 10 ballot measure, which would have allowed cities to have rent control if passed.
-PTU will try another local initiative in 2020, with support from GPAHG.
-You can see a list of our successes over the years, here.
+In 2021 we began collecting 20,00 signatures, of which 15,000 qualified (only 13,000 were noted).
+This put rent control on the ballot.
+MHCH was a big supporter of Measure H and an intern named Brendon Poon to work on this campaign.
+Measure H was passed by a 7.6 percent margin.
+To see how this benefits tenants, click here.